AdobeDocs/learning-manager.en/help/migrated/kb/troubleshooting-issues-with-adobe-captivate-prime-desktop-app.md

 +++I am unable to install Adobe Captivate Prime desktop application

 1. Make sure that your system meets the minimum system requirements.
 See [System requirements for Adobe Captivate Prime App for desktop](../learners/adobe-captivate-prime-app-for-desktop/adobe-captivate-prime-desktop-app-system-requirements.md).
 1. Clean up any previous installation of Adobe Captivate Prime desktop application.
-For more information, see&nbsp; [How to clean previous installations](troubleshooting-issues-with-adobe-captivate-prime-desktop-app.md#HowtocleanuppreviousinstallationsofAdobeCaptivatePrimedesktopapp) for more information.
+For more information, see  [How to clean previous installations](troubleshooting-issues-with-adobe-captivate-prime-desktop-app.md#HowtocleanuppreviousinstallationsofAdobeCaptivatePrimedesktopapp) for more information.
 1. For errors during installation process, see [How to find application logs](troubleshooting-issues-with-adobe-captivate-prime-desktop-app.md#Howtofindapplicationlogs).
 Contact your Adobe Captivate Prime desktop application administrator for more help.

 +++